-May 19-30 Two-Week Session

-Last day to register for Two-Week courses

-Drop/Add period to change Two-Week Session schedule ends, 5 p.m.

-May 23 Last day to withdraw without affecting GPA, 5 p.m., Registrar's Office

-May 26 Memorial Day Holiday (no classes)

-May 30 Final Exams
+May 19-30 May Two-Week Session May 19 Classes begin (unless otherwise noted in the Course Schedule) Last day to register for Two-Week Session courses Drop/Add Period to change Two-Week Session schedule ends, 5 p.m.
+May 23 Last day to withdraw without affecting GPA, 5 p.m., Registrar's Office (last day to receive a W grade) May 26 Memorial Day Holiday (no classes) May 30 Final Exams (or may be given the last day of class) June 4 Final grades due, 5 p.m.